Budapest —The Occupation Begins

 What we didn’t know:

-On May 17th, the ownership of the Weiss-Manfréd Works in Csepel [where my father, Tibor worked] and all related factories are signed over to the SS in exchange for the Weiss and relations family group being smuggled out of Hungary.
+On May 17th, the ownership of the Weiss-Manfréd Works in Csepel [where my father, Tibor worked] and all related factories were signed over to the SS.
+In exchange, the Weiss family and their relatives were smuggled out of Hungary.
+Nine members of the group were retained in Vienna, as hostages, to ensure the “good behavior” of the others in the free world.
+[16]

 June 1944